This post contains affiliate links. If you purchase through our links, we may earn a small commission at no extra cost to you.

 Frequently Asked Questions — SIP on Car Seat

-1. What does SIP stand for on a car seat?
 SIP stands for Side Impact Protection.
-It refers to the design features in a car seat that protect your child during a side-impact crash — including energy-absorbing foam, deep headrest wings, and a reinforced shell structure.
+It refers to design features — including energy-absorbing foam, deep headrest wings, and a reinforced shell — built into a car seat to protect your child during a side-impact collision.

-5. What is FMVSS 213a and does it apply to my seat?
-FMVSS 213a is the federal regulation requiring car seat manufacturers to pass standardized side-impact crash tests using child crash dummies.
-It applies to all harnessed seats for children up to 40 lbs.
-If your seat was manufactured before December 5, 2026, it may not have been tested to this standard — but it is still legal and safe to use if it’s unexpired and undamaged.
+FMVSS 213a is the federal regulation requiring standardized side-impact crash tests for all harnessed seats for children up to 40 lbs.
+If your seat was manufactured before December 5, 2026, it may not have been tested to this standard — but it remains legal and safe to use if unexpired and undamaged.

-6. Do I need to replace my car seat because of the new 2026 standards?
-No. If your current seat is unexpired, hasn’t been in an accident, and is installed correctly, you do not need to replace it.
-When you buy your next seat, look for the FMVSS 213a compliance label to get the highest level of current side-impact protection.
+No. If your seat is unexpired, hasn’t been in a crash, and is installed correctly, keep using it.
+When you buy your next seat, look for the FMVSS 213a compliance label.

-8. Does the center rear seat position reduce the need for SIP?
-The center rear seat is statistically the safest position in a vehicle — it’s furthest from any side-impact point.
-But it doesn’t eliminate the need for a well-designed SIP seat.
-Strong SIP is always a benefit, regardless of seat position.
-And not all vehicles have LATCH anchors in the center, so check your vehicle manual first.
+Statistically, the center rear position is the safest spot — furthest from any side-impact point.
+But it doesn’t eliminate the value of a strong SIP seat.
+Not all vehicles have LATCH anchors in the center, so check your vehicle manual before choosing that position.

 Final Thoughts